 This hands-on PHP Web Programming course provides the knowledge necessary to design and develop dynamic, database-driven web pages.
 Students will learn how to write and debug PHP code, how to effectively use many of its powerful features, and how to design and build their own PHP web applications.
 Students will design and create a Web Database using the popular MySQL DBMS to function as a backend database for their PHP website.
-PREREQUISITES: 152-182 - Web Programming 1 with a minimum grade of C or TR
+PREREQUISITES: 152-182 - Web Programming 1 with a minimum grade of C or TR motion to further enrich dynamic websites that could be used for desktop and mobile computing alike.
+Students will use Web based Object Oriented programming to create interactive projects.
+PREREQUISITES: 152-190 - Elements of Dynamic Web Design

-152-189 Graphics Programming with Dynamic Elemen
+152-189 Graphics Programming with Dynamic Elements 3.00

 This advanced course uses the languages and elements introduced in the prerequisite and extend the dynamic interaction and animation of HTML5 and Javascript.
+Students will use JQuery and Ajax Animator to create animations; use still and video